Riturajsharma707/simple-todo-app/README.md

 Steps to rus :

- 1--> Make sure you are in inside the todo-app
+ 1--> Make sure you are inside the todo-app
  2--> Run npm install
  3--> npm run dev